Los Angeles Historic-Cultural Monument: History

 The board met for the first time in August 1962, at a time when the owner of the historic Leonis Adobe was attempting to demolish the structure and replace it with a supermarket.
 In its first day of official business, the board designated the Leonis Adobe and four other sites as Historic-Cultural Monuments.

 In the commission's first decade of operation (August 1962–August 1972), it designated 101 properties as Historic-Cultural Monuments.
 By April 2018, there were over 1150 designated properties.
+As of 2025, that number rose to more than 1300.

+Although women played a critical role in the architectural landscape of Los Angeles as well as historic preservation efforts, fewer than 2% of the recognized properties recognize the contribution of women.
+In 2024, the L.A.
+Women's Landmarks Project was created as a partnership between the National Trust's Where Women Made History initiative and the Los Angeles Conservancy to recognize the forgotten women of LA historical preservation.

 Process

 The designation of a property as a Historic-Cultural Monument does not prevent demolition or alteration.
 However, the designation requires permits for demolition or substantial alteration to be presented to the commission.
 The commission has the power to delay the demolition of a designated property for up to one year.